This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-Paired with a coffee or even an after-dinner drink like a butterscotch white Russian, these make an incredible dessert that everyone at the table will love.
-These 3D Gingerbread Tree Cookies would be perfect, too!
+With a drink: Paired with a coffee or even an after-dinner drink like a butterscotch white Russian, these make an incredible dessert that everyone at the table will love.
+With other sweet bites: You could serve marshmallow pops and maybe some of these Santa treats too.

 Store: Leftovers should be fine for up to 3 days if refrigerated.
 Don’t leave them sitting at room temperature because they’re dairy-heavy and will spoil.

 Freeze: If you want to freeze these, do so before you add the whipped cream and garnishes.
-Cover them with plastic wrap and thaw in the refrigerator overnight before use.
+Cover them with plastic wrap first.
 They should be fine for up to 2 months in the freezer.

 Gingerbread Cheesecake FAQs